-Conversion of redundant buildings of substantial construction will be supported in the Neighbourhood Area.
+Conversion of redundant buildings of substantial construction will be supported.
 Special regard should be had to the historic significance of any redundant buildings which are non-designated heritage assets.

 This policy does not apply to steel framed modern farm buildings.